spectrocloud/librarium/docs/deprecated/clusters/edge/edgeforge-workflow/build-images.md

 :::info

 You can use several software tools to create a bootable USB drive, such as [balenaEtcher](https://www.balena.io/etcher).
-For a PXE server, there are open-source projects such as [Fog](https://fogproject.org/download.php) or [Windows Deployment Services](https://learn.microsoft.com/en-us/windows/deployment/wds-boot-support) for Windows.
+For a PXE server, there are open source projects such as [Fog](https://fogproject.org/download.php) or [Windows Deployment Services](https://learn.microsoft.com/en-us/windows/deployment/wds-boot-support) for Windows.

 :::